 The American Academy of Pediatrics (AAP) recommends starting weaning foods once your baby displays signs of readiness.
 Feed a variety of weaning foods with continued breastfeeding at least until the baby turns a year old (3).

 At What Age Can Babies Start Eating Guava?

 Babies can have guava by the age of six months.
 This is a safe age as the baby starts eating other complementary foods such as rice and potato.
 However, as you introduce guava to your baby, start with guava puree and then transit to soft, cooked guava.
 You might also like to try mashed (peeled and deseeded) guava.

 Do not give guava juice to your baby as babies younger than one year are not recommended juices (4).

 Nutritional Value Of Guava

 The flesh of guava ranges from pink, white, yellow to red.
-It is rich in essential micronutrients such as vitamins A and C, folic acid, phytochemicalsiXNatural chemicals produced by plants that help prevent diseases and promote good health. , aminoacidsiXChemical substances that combine to form proteins, crucial for major bodily processes , dietary fiber, minerals like magnesium, phosphorus, iron, manganese, potassium, and copper (1).
+It is rich in essential micronutrients such as vitamins A ,B ,E and C, folic acid, phytochemicalsiXNatural chemicals produced by plants that help prevent diseases and promote good health. , aminoacidsiXChemical substances that combine to form proteins, crucial for major bodily processes , dietary fiber, minerals like magnesium, phosphorus, iron, manganese, potassium, and copper (1).
 Besides, it is also known to have certain bioactive compounds, which have health-promoting effects.

 |Carbohydrate, by difference